 Taking a backup of the entire machine is one of the best strategies to tackle software problems, malware, and corrupt files, which could result in data loss.
 Thus, if one doesn’t regularly create backups, there may be chances of losing data, which one may have spent a lot of time setting up.
-In this post, I will guide you on backup and restore Windows 10 to avoid any loss.
+This post will guide you on Backup and Restore Windows 11/10 to avoid any loss.

-With Windows 10, you can create a backup of the files and settings using different methods, including manually copying files to external storage, saving files to OneDrive, or third-party applications.
-However, we do recommend using the in-built methods from Windows to Backup and restore.
-Following any of the methods mentioned below can be used for accomplishing the task.
+With Windows, you can create a backup of the files and settings using different methods, including manually copying files to external storage, saving files to OneDrive, or third-party applications.
+However, we recommend using the built-in methods from Windows to Backup and restore.
+Following any of the methods mentioned below can accomplish the task.

 - Backup Restore System Image

 - System Restore

 Ensure to evaluate each of them, and have enough storage space on the backup drive.

 Windows Backup and Restore is traditionally available with all versions of Windows launched after Windows 7.
 This tool allows users to create and save a backup at different locations, such as a secondary drive or a folder connected to a network folder.
 However, we recommend using removable storage, easily disconnected and stored.

 - To create a backup, navigate to the Control Panel by searching for the same in the search box, and then navigate to Control Panel > System and Security > Backup and Restore.